Me-Official-Mehedi/Simple-Js-ColorFulDateTime/README.md

 - Ensure your file is saved with the correct extension (.js for CommonJS or .mjs for ES Modules).

 - Verify that Node.js is correctly installed by running node -v.

+#  Contributing
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.

+- Create a new branch (git checkout -b feature/YourFeature).

+- Commit your changes (git commit -m 'Add new feature').

+- Push your branch (git push origin feature/YourFeature).

+- Open a pull request.